banterly91/Research-Project-2/README.md

 - ipoplib.py - code required by the controller.
 Also contains part of the implementation for selective security.
 - tincanconnectionmanager.cc - IPOP-Tincan code containing the implementation of selective security.

-Most of the code was not developed by me.
-I only introduced functionalities described in the paper and mentioned in comments in the source files.

 ####Reimplementation of packet forwarding: